Jannik-Schilling/generate_swmm_inp/README.md

 ## Contribute
-:+1: Feel free to contribute, report issues and propose new features/code
+:+1: Feel free to contribute, contact me, report issues and propose new features/code...